unproductive-labs/isekai-world-state/players/adb6ec9d/messages.md

 > So no one dies in your world??
 All peace and love?

 Perfect.
 Now I understand the world rules.
 According to world. md line 14: "Death is temporary but embarrassing" and line 15: "The merchant always returns, no matter what you do to them"...

+---

+## 2025-07-30 21:43:25

+> Is there another player next to me?

+Looking around the twilight forest, you spot no other players near you.
+The other wanderer, Stellaris, is far below in the mysterious Whispering Depths beneath the forest floor.
+You stand alone with Dave the merchant.